 “If Google acquires consumers’ data generated by the use of Fitbit wearables, including now COVID-19 related data, it would be able to use that data for its own benefit and could undermine the ability of other companies to bring new products to consumers,” the BEUC, a European consumer advocacy group, recently warned.

-The European Commission has now decided it needs more time to decide whether to clear the deal.
+In August, the European Commission decided it needed more time to decide whether to clear the deal.
 It has therefore opened a four month full-scale investigation.
-Needless to say, this could delays the deal from finalising even further.

 If you are worried about your Fitbit data, there are things you can do.
 For example you can export and delete your data before Google takes over.